rysev-a/react-context-modal/README.md

 }
 ```

-You can run in a local development server using `npm run dev` or `yarn run dev`.
+You can run in a local development server using `npm run dev` or `yarn run dev` or view [demo](https://rysev-a.github.io/react-context-modal/)